Over the past decade, we’ve seen the emergence of eCommerce sites that sell products from different brands.

 Product information is not the only area where AI is optimizing team efforts.
 As we’ve seen, marketplace requirements for image quality are increasingly higher.
 But verifying all product images and every single one of their views can be a nightmare for your online teams.

-AI-assisted solutions have started providing assistance to merchandising teams that have to deal with thousands of product images.
+AI-assisted solutions have started providing assistance to merchandising teams that have to deal with thousands of product images and want to sell through marketplaces.
 By leveraging the full power of Computer Vision, brands and retailers can easily detect and amend images including some non-complying features for marketplaces, such as blurriness, excessive compression or missing views.

 - Shows alert messages whenever an image does not conform to requirements.

 - Warns the user in case the product is missing one of the views required by the marketplace.

 - Indicates exactly which quality defect makes the image unsuitable.